navazjm/azile/README.md

 sudo ./scripts/install.sh
 ```

-*Note: The install script runs the commands found in the following CMake section.
+> Note: The install script runs the commands found in the following CMake section.
-Use `sudo` to move `Azile` executable into `/usr/local/bin/`.
+> Use `sudo` to move `Azile` executable into `/usr/local/bin/`.
 This requires
-elevated privilages and allows you to use `azile` from any directory*
+> elevated privilages and allows you to use `Azile` from any directory

 ##### CMake